JamesSingleton/node-authorization-api/README.md

-# node-authorization-api
+# Node Authorization API
-A simple node API for authorization.
+A simple node API for authorization aka verifying passwords and dealing with JWTs.